-Certain amounts in the comparative financial statements have been reclassified to conform with the current year's presentation of accounts.
-The Management believes that these reclassifications would better reflect the nature of the transactions and did not have any impact on prior year's profit or loss.
+Certain amounts in the comparative interim financial statements have been reclassified to conform with the current period's presentation of accounts.
+The Management believes that these reclassifications would better reflect the nature of the transactions and did not have any impact on prior period's profit or loss.